A number of state and federal laws prohibit employers from discriminating against employees and applicants on the basis of age.

 The federal Age Discrimination in Employment Act (ADEA) is the major federal law that prohibits employers from discriminating against employees and applicants who are at least 40 years old on the basis of their age.
 Those who are under the age of 40 are not protected by the ADEA; under federal law, an employee cannot make a claim of age discrimination until reaching the age of 40.

 The ADEA prohibits discrimination in all phases of the employment relationship, except benefits and early retirement, which are addressed by a different law (see below).
-The aspects of the employment relationship that the ADEA governs include help wanted ads, interviewing, hiring, compensation, promotion, discipline, job evaluations, demotion, training, job assignments, and termination.
+The aspects of the employment relationship that the ADEA governs include job ads, interviewing, hiring, compensation, promotion, discipline, job evaluations, demotion, training, job assignments, and termination.

 The ADEA applies to all private employers that have at least 20 employees.
 It applies to government employees as well, although state employees are prohibited from filing age discrimination lawsuits.